MENTAL HEALTH & HAPPINESS

 8) Springboard: Launching your personal search for success

 What does 'success' look like for you?
-With practical activities, this book encourages you to consider what's truly meaningful to you and create your own personal definition of success.
+With practical activities, this book encourages you to consider what's truly meaningful and create your own personal definition of success.

 By renowned psychiatrist Irvin D. Yalom, this book offers an insight into human nature as he tells the stories of 10 of his patients.
 It’s almost like a series of short stories, with each tale showing the truly powerful and transformative nature of therapy.